startxfr/monkey-ops/README.md

 * **Background**: With the Background mode, the service is running nonstop until you stop the container.
 * **Rest**: With the Rest mode, you consume an api rest that allows you login in Openshift, choose a project, and execute the chaos for a certain time.

+Monkey-Ops has tree differents chaos method: pod, dc or random.

+* **pod**: This method tell the agent to use only pod deletion for perturbing the service or application
+* **dc**: This method tell the agent to use only deployementConfig change (reducing replica number) for perturbing the service or application
+* **random**: This method tell the agent to use randomly alternate between theses two method for perturbing the project components

 The service accept parameters as flags or environment variables.
 These are the input flags required:

       --API_SERVER string     API Server URL
       --INTERVAL float        Time interval between each actuation of operator monkey.
-It must be in seconds (by default 30) --MODE string           Execution mode: background or rest (by default "background") --PROJECT_NAME string   Project to get crazy
+It must be in seconds (by default 30) --MODE string           Execution mode: background or rest (by default "background") --METHOD string         Chaos method: pod, dc or random (default "random") --PROJECT_NAME string   Project to get crazy
       --TOKEN string          Bearer token with edit grants to access to the Openshift project